BeOS: Applications

 BeOS is bundled with a unique web browser named NetPositive, the BeMail email client, and the PoorMan web server.
 Be operated the marketplace site BeDepot for the purchase and downloading of software including third party, and a website named BeWare listing apps for the platform.
-Some third party BeOS apps include the Gobe Productive office suite, the Mozilla project, and multimedia apps like Cinema 4D.
+Some popular third-party BeOS apps include the Eddie text editor, Gobe Productive office suite, the Mozilla project, and multimedia apps like Cinema 4D.
 Quake and Quake II were officially ported, and SimCity 3000 was in development.

 Reception

 Be did not disclose the number of BeOS users, but it was estimated to be running on between 50,000 and 100,000 computers in 1999, and Release 5 reportedly had over one million downloads.
 For a time it was viewed as a viable competitor to Mac OS and Windows, but its status as the "alternative operating system" was quickly surpassed by Linux by 1998.

-Reception of the operating system was largely positive citing its true and "reliable" multitasking and support for multiple processors.
+Reception of the operating system was largely positive, citing its true and "reliable" multitasking and support for multiple processors.
 Though its market penetration was low, it gained a niche multimedia userbase and acceptance by the audio community.
 Consequently, it was styled as a "media OS" due to its well-regarded ability to handle audio and video.
 BeOS received significant interest in Japan, and was also appealing to Amiga developers and users, who were looking for a newer platform.

-BeOS and its successors have been used in media appliances, such as the Edirol DV-7 video editors from Roland Corporation, which run on a modified BeOS and the Tunetracker Radio Automation software that used to run it on BeOS and Zeta, and it was also sold as a "Station-in-a-Box" with the Zeta operating system included.
+BeOS and its successors have been used in media appliances, such as the Edirol DV-7 video editors from Roland Corporation, which run on a modified BeOS and the TuneTracker Radio Automation software that used to run it on BeOS and Zeta, and it was also sold as a "Station-in-a-Box" with the Zeta operating system included.
 In 2015, Tunetracker released a Haiku distribution bundled with its broadcasting software.